December 6, 2013

 I've mentioned this already but I must return to it again.
 A child's work doesn't look like work.
 It looks like play.

 They will be having fun and you will wonder, "how will they learn to apply themselves when they are enjoying themselves so much?"
-(Perhaps if you find yourself asking these types of questions you need re-evaluate your assumptions and beliefs and work, discipline, and joy.)
+(Perhaps if you find yourself asking these types of questions you need re-evaluate your assumptions and beliefs about work, discipline, and joy.)

 Only in recent years, as our children moved through the ages of 11, 12 and 13 has self-discipline been applied to anything that looks "schoolish".
 And even then it starts small.